EvMossan/cold-harbor-manager/docs/operations_guide.md

 DSNs should point at `localhost:15433` (Postgres) and `localhost:15434` (Timescale) so the services can connect securely even inside Cloud Run or Docker containers.

+## Troubleshooting & Auditing

+Included is a CLI tool for deep diagnostics:
+`python -m cold_harbour.debug_audit`.
+It reconciles the Broker API state against the Local DB Ledger and Intraday logic to identify "Ghost Fees", missing dividends, or price sync drifts.